Q. Who is considered limited English proficient as it relates to

 '2' from the menu.
 If you are subscribed to CompHub you may

 Q. What if an interpreter is no longer needed?

 A. Call the Interpreter Program Office

 interpretive services may be cancelled in a timely manner.

 Q. When will my claim be scheduled for hearing?

-Program individuals may need to be continued and rescheduled in
+need interpreter services may need to be continued and rescheduled in

 order to provide adequate time for the case to be heard.